apache/druid/docs/operations/security-overview.md

    druid.auth.authenticator.MyBasicMetadataAuthenticator.initialInternalClientPassword=password2

    # Uses the metadata store for storing users.
-   # You can use authentication API to create new users and grant permissions
+   # You can use the authentication API to create new users and grant permissions
    druid.auth.authenticator.MyBasicMetadataAuthenticator.credentialsValidator.type=metadata

    # If true and the request credential doesn't exist in this credentials store,